 Many Celtic fans take the antagonistic view that the Old Firm derby does not exist any more following the financial collapse of Rangers in 2012, which led to Rangers being run by a new company.

-Instead, some Celtic supporters and, indeed, the club itself, prefer to use the term 'Glasgow derby' to describe meetings between the two teams.
+Instead, some Bhoys supporters and, indeed, the club itself, prefer to use the term 'Glasgow derby' to describe meetings between the two teams.
 By contrast, Rangers, notably, continue to officially use 'Old Firm'.

 Relatedly, due to their 'death' and 'rebirth', Rangers and their fans are commonly disparagingly referred to by Celtic's support as 'zombies'.